ekalinicheva/multi_layer_vegetation/README.md

   * `Pl_XX_Coverage_height_05.tif` - the vegetation height of the vegetation-filled pixels by layer : ground vegetation (GV), understory, bottom of overstory and top of overstory.
 Note that by default, bottoms of GV and understory are 0.
 * `water_raster/` - folder with GeoTIFF raster `water_clipped.tif` that respresent the distance to the closest water source (rivers).
 Pixels size 1m.
 It helps to distinguish the alder class which likes being close to the water.
 When we generate dataset, we have to precise in the configuration if we want to use this feature.
 If yes, it is added to each 3D point of the dataset.
 This is not precised in the article, as we only distinguish coniferous from decidious trees in the initial research.
 The water feature was added after the article submission.

+### Species abbreviations
+We provide the excel file `Abbreviations_species.xlsl` in the main directory that contains french and latin names for the categories of species (29 species in total).
+Nevertheless, at the moment, we distinguish only 2 classes of overstory: coniferous (only pines) and decidious (all other species).

+Note that some bushes from the abbreviation table are quite tall and may be higher than 5m.

 ## Model